 safely contains the overwhelming

 introduces perspective which can bring insight and understanding

 shifts the emphasis from verbal exchange to more manageable means of communicating, relating and expressing

-helps client and therapist find a shared language that enables the client to connect, feel understood and express themselves
+helps client and therapist find a shared language that enables the client to connect, find meaning and make sense

 enables the client to be active in their therapy, to actualise change rather than talk about or aspire to it

-provide clear means with which to remedy past experience and manage present challenges
+provide creative means with which to connect and remedy experience